pwaring/dns-sync-zone/README.md

 will not allow you to upload new SOA and NS records, nor will it remove any existing SOA and NS records.

-Only a subset of record types are supported at present because the author does not need the others.

 ## Support

 If you are having trouble using the script, or have run across a bug, please open